rodorad/platform-wiki-notes/Platform-Deployment-on-OpenStack.md

  20 dns1="{dns server}" # comment if not needed
  21 dns2=”{dns server}" # comment if not needed
 ```
+NOTE:_**Some of these variables are obviuos because they were talked about earlier but others are not clear.
+More explanation for every key will be greatly helpfull.
+The dns options is stated as optional but the make plan will not run without it.**_

 After you set all variables, run the following:
 ```
 make update